- Speed and Boydâs approach

 The skin incision begins proximal to the elbow and lateral to the triceps tendon.
 It curves distally over the lateral aspect of the tip of the olecranon, and continues along the subcutaneous border of the ulna.

 Note: This approach is useful to reach both bones in their proximal portions via a single incision.
 However, there is an increased risk of synostosis (as in any combined approach to both the radius and ulna).

-Incise the deep fascia in line with the incision in order to approach the lateral margin of the ulna between the anconeus insertion and the flexor carpi ulnaris.
+Incise the deep fascia in line with the incision to approach the lateral margin of the ulna between the anconeus insertion and the flexor carpi ulnaris.

 Expose the radial head